Muhammad Ali: The Greatest of All Time

 Major AwardsOlympic Gold Medal (1960), Sports Illustrated Sportsman of the Century, Presidential Medal of Freedom

-Muhammad Ali was born on January 17, 1942, in Louisville, Kentucky, to Cassius Marcellus Clay Sr. and Odessa O'Grady Clay.
-Growing up in the racially segregated South, Ali experienced firsthand the challenges and injustices faced by African Americans.
-Despite these socio-economic hardships, his parents instilled in him a strong sense of self-worth and ambition.
+Muhammad Ali was born in Louisville, Kentucky.
+His parents were Cassius Clay Sr. and Odessa O'Grady Clay.
+Growing up in a segregated South, Ali faced many challenges as an African American.
+Despite this, his parents taught him to value himself and strive for success.

 Early Boxing Career